Biomechanics of the Evolutionary Arms Race

 It may seem odd to increase this ratio, as the horn and its material are much weaker to compression than tensile or shearing stresses.
 However, this may show why contact at the base of the horns is ideal during ramming.
 At this location, the core to horn ratio is highest.
 As the core is made of mineralized bone, it is much more resistant to compression stresses than the horn.
 As this makes the bone more susceptible to fracture, the horn can be seen as a tool taking the initial load of the impact, then distributing it to the core underneath (Drake, 2015).
 Contact near the base also helps with energy dissipation.
 During impact, once the leading edge of the horn stops, it is compressed by the still-moving trailing edge.
 This creates a torque at the base of the horns, leading to vibrations travelling along the growth direction of the horn.
 These vibrations help dissipate some of the energy received from the collision as kinetic energy (Drake, 2015).

 Quasi-static and dynamic strain rate experiments have been performed on the horn to determine how it responds to strain in different directions.
 Under a near constant strain rate under 1 s-1, the horn was weakest to forces applied in the radial direction while similarly more resistant to those in the growth and transverse directions (an example of its transverse isotropic behaviour).
-However, under dynamic strain rates of up to 4000s-1, more like the sudden impact during a ram clash, the horn’s strength and energy absorption was most pronounced from forces along the radial direction.
+However, under dynamic strain rates of up to 4000s-1, more like the sudden impact during a ram clash, the horn’s strength and energy was most pronounced from forces along the radial direction.
 This is due to not only being the direction most perpendicular to the cell surfaces, with compression increasing keratin density, but also to the collapse of the tubules along their minor axis (Huang et al., 2017).
 This allows the horn to absorb much more energy without extensive damage to the structure, explaining why rams make contact in the radial direction with respect to their horns.

 Adaptions are not only present in the horn.
 Compared to other ruminants, their first and second cervical vertebrae are shorter and wider relative to body size.
 This has been shown to improve the animal’s ability to “absorb high compressive forces during impact while also resisting flexion, extension or lateral wrenching” caused by an unideal collision (Vander Lindon & Dumont, 2019, sect.
 Discussion, para.
 4).
 The seventh vertebra is also comparably longer, allowing for attached muscles to better counteract unwanted flexion (Vander Lindon & Dumont, 2019).